Nimbus RFA Radiofrequency Ablation

 Nimbus RFA

-• Nimbus: The Nimbus needle was developed in 2009 by a Denver pain specialist, Dr. Robert Wright, who used his wife’s four-prong gem tweezers to create the first tined needle concept.
-The lesion created by his experimental device was consistently globular or cloud-shaped, hence the name, “Nimbus”.
-In contrast to Coolief, Nimbus RF technique is far less cumbersome.
-The Nimbus needle creates the largest volume of targeted lesion of all available options on the market.
+The Nimbus RFA needle was developed in 2009 by a Denver pain specialist, Dr. Robert Wright, who used his wife’s four-prong gem tweezers to create the first tined needle concept.
+The lesion created by his experimental device was consistently globular or cloud-shaped, hence the name, “Nimbus.”
+In contrast to Coolief, Nimbus RFA technique is far less cumbersome.
+The Nimbus RFA needle creates the largest volume of targeted lesion of all available options on the market.
 Our early results from using this needle and system have been nothing but spectacular.
 At present, we are the only group on Long Island using this device.

-Nimbus Needle with deploable tines and the large size lesion it creates.
+Nimbus RFA Needle with deployable tines and the large lesion it creates.

 Courtesy: Stratus Medical